-Described as an ‘Enviro-Arts’ festival, the real stars of this show are the migrating Southern Right Whales, who are the main focus of this South African event.
-Hermanus is renowned as the best land-based whale watching destination in the world, and each year some100,000 visitors flock to the pretty seaside town to experience the whales, enjoy some truly delicious food and revel in great music and a festive atmosphere!
+Described as an ‘Enviro-Arts’ festival, the real stars of this show are the migrating Southern Right Whales, who are the main focus of this South African celebrations.
+Hermanus is renowned as the best land-based whale-watching destination in the world, and each year some100,000 visitors flock to the pretty seaside town to experience the whales, enjoy some truly delicious food and revel in great music and a festive atmosphere!

 This is a great festival for the whole family, with kid’s entertainment, street parades, live shows, film, music, local arts and crafts, the Marine ECO Village, and even a Whales and Wheels Classic Car Show!

 - House on Westcliff – This boutique-style guest house is the perfect little getaway place for couples on a budget.

 - Ocean Eleven Guest House – This 5-star luxury home is simply gorgeous, with rooms starting at $190 a night.

 - Beaumonte Guesthouse – With rooms at $120 expect a spacious and comfortable stay as well as a guesthouse pool.

 Now in its 30th year running, this annual event is a favorite among locals and international visitors alike.
 Music is one of the biggest attractions, with gospel, kwaito, and Afro-pop as just some of the styles on showcase.
 The event hosts both free and paid events so that everyone has a chance to get in on the action!